canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 managing required dependencies.
 For example, instead of using  the ``sphinx-build linkcheck SOURCEDIR OUTPUTDIR`` command, you can use ``make linkcheck``.

-See :ref:`explanation-build` to learn how the local build process works.
+See :ref:`build-system` to learn how the local build process works.

 Additionally, the Makefile provides commands to trigger third-party CLI tools, such as the Vale prose linter for :ref:`automatic-checks-styleguide`.